 Anticoagulants: May enhance the adverse/toxic effect of Nintedanib.
 Specifically, the risk for bleeding may be increased.
 Monitor therapy

-Combined Inducers of CYP3A4 and P-glycoprotein: May decrease the serum concentration of Nintedanib.
+Inducers of CYP3A4 (Moderate) and P-glycoprotein: May decrease the serum concentration of Nintedanib.
 Avoid combination

-Combined Inhibitors of CYP3A4 and P-glycoprotein: May increase the serum concentration of Nintedanib.
+Inhibitors of CYP3A4 (Moderate) and P-glycoprotein: May increase the serum concentration of Nintedanib.
 Monitor therapy

-Pirfenidone: May decrease the serum concentration of Nintedanib.
+Inhibitors of CYP3A4 (Strong) and P-glycoprotein: May increase the serum concentration of Nintedanib.
 Monitor therapy

 1% to 10%:

 Cardiovascular: Acute myocardial infarction (2%), arterial thrombosis (3%), hypertension (5%)

 Endocrine & metabolic: Hypothyroidism (1%)